wherrera10/EDFPlus.jl/README.md

     epoch_iterator(edfh, epochsecs; channels, startsec, endsec, physical)

 Make an iterator for EEG epochs of a given duration between start and stop times.
-Required arguments
+Required arguments:

-- edfh BEDFPlus struct
+- edfh: BEDFPlus struct
-- epochsecs second duration of each epoch
+- epochsecs: second duration of each epoch

-Optional arguments
+Optional arguments:

-- channels List of channel numbers for data, defaults to all signal channels
+- channels: List of channel numbers for data, defaults to all signal channels
-- startsec Starting position from 0 at start of file, defaults to file start
+- startsec: Starting position from 0 at start of file, defaults to file start
-- endsec Ending position in seconds from start of _file_, defaults to file end
+- endsec: Ending position in seconds from start of _file_, defaults to file end
-- physical Whether to return data as translated to the physical units, defaults to true
+- physical: Whether to return data as translated to the physical units, defaults to true
 <br /><br /><br />